Starboard Value: Investments and activist campaigns

 In 2011, Starboard won seats on the boards of SurModics, a maker of biopharmaceuticals, and Regis, a chain of hair-cutting salons.

 In December 2011, Starboard sought to gain seats on AOL's board, charging that the firm's CEO, Tim Armstrong, was "wasting money by funding the losses at Patch, a network of local-news websites," and calling on Armstrong to "return to shareholders much of the more than $1 billion it received from the sale of its patents to Microsoft in 2012."
 Although Starboard lost a proxy battle six months later, Armstrong followed Starboard's advice, spinning off Patch and returning the $1 billion from Microsoft to its shareholders.
 Consequently, the value of Starboard's AOL stock more than doubled.

 After accumulating a 15% stake in Office Depot, Starboard asked for its CEO, Neil Austrian, to be fired, and urged that the firm complete its merger with Office Max.
 Office Depot gave Starboard three board seats.
 Starboard also called for a merger between Office Depot and Staples, but the Federal Trade Commission ruled against it for anti-trust reasons, and a judge agreed with the FTC's verdict.

 In November 2017, Starboard Value took a 10.7% stake in Mellanox Technologies, an Israeli semiconductor firm.
 Asserting that Mellanox was spending too much on research and development and other expenses, Starboard urged the company to improve its margins.
 In January 2018, Starboard Value tried to remove the entire Mellanox board.

 In December 2017, Starboard Value bought a 9.9% stake in Cars.com, which it considered to be undervalued and potentially salable.

 In August 2018, Starboard Value disclosed that it had accumulated a 5.8% stake in Symantec and had nominated five directors to Symantec's board.
 Symantec responded that it was evaluating the Starboard nominations and had not yet scheduled its 2018 Annual Meeting.
 In September 2018, Symantec announced that three nominees of Starboard were joining the Symantec board, two with immediate effect (including Starboard Managing Member Peter Feld) and one following the 2018 Annual Meeting of Stockholders.

 In addition, Starboard has taken activist positions in Smithfield Foods, Calgon Carbon, Tessera Technologies, Yahoo, Brink's Home Security, Macy's, Darden Restaurants, and Papa John's Pizza.

+In 2020, Starboard defenestrated Keith Jackson from onsemi and replaced him with Hassane El-Khoury.

+In October 2022, Starboard took a 7.4% stake in Vertiv, claiming it was undervalued, seeking operational improvements, with an opportunity to boost margins.
+Vertiv shares rose more than 10% following the news.

+In August 2023, it was announced Starboard had acquired a 5% stake in the Tampa-based company, Bloomin’ Brands which owns several American casual dining restaurant brands such as Outback, Carrabba’s, Fleming’s Prime, and Bonefish Grill.